Revel8-io/intuition-snap/README.md

 - `onTransaction` hook that displays any trust-related information (see details below) and nickname data for the account
-- Basic call-to-action (CTA) navigation / functionality.
-Once third-party vendors (eg Intuition dapps) register their dapps in the `packages/snap/src/vendors/index.ts` file
+- Vendor integration system allowing third-party dapps to provide CTAs for creating atoms, triples, and staking (see [Vendor Integration](#vendor-integration) below)

 ### Development